5 Successful Carp Baits and How You Can Catch Carp

 Turtles really love corn and will take it, and so if you're at a location that's stocked heavily with turtles, make sure you use a hair rig; otherwise, you will probably catch a lot of turtles instead of fish.
 Hair rigs are special rigs for catching carp, you put the bait on a bit of string, and it dangles off the shank instead of piercing the corn with the sharp point of the hook.
 You'll get a much better hook set with a hair rig.
 The fish have a more challenging time detecting the hook, which is crucial if you're fishing for shy carp and you won't hook bluegills and turtles, which is a big plus in my eyes.

 I always like to use feed corn that I have boiled.
 The corn is then more comfortable for the fish to chew, making it more appealing.
-I believed that the feed corn would expand in the water or expand in the fish’s belly.
-But after some research I did, which involved me leaving feed corn to sit in water for multiple days, the corn never really swelled at all.
+I believed the feed corn would expand in the water or the fish's belly.
+But after some research I did, which involved leaving feed corn to sit in water for multiple days, the corn never really swelled.
 To swell much at all, you have to boil it and introduce heat, so I so go ahead and use dried feed corn for ground bait and chumming if you want.
-But also, it’s hard to get it on a hair rig if it’s dried.
+But also, it's hard to get it on a hair rig if it's dried.
 I prefer to boil it for that.